 Continuing Disclosures – Continuing disclosures consist of material information about a municipal security that arises after its initial issuance.
 Since July 2009, EMMA has been the centralized repository of all continuing disclosures in the municipal market pursuant to Securities and Exchange Commission (SEC) Rule 15c2-12.
 In addition to disclosures identified in SEC rules, the MSRB also provides issuers and obligated persons with the ability to voluntarily post additional disclosures about their securities to EMMA.

 Trade Price Data – All transactions in municipal securities are reported to the Real-Time Transaction Reporting System (RTRS) for price transparency and market surveillance purposes.
 Dealers have reported this information to the MSRB under MSRB Rule G-14 since the mid 1990s and on a real-time basis since 2005.
-The MSRB is the only comprehensive source of data on the more than 40,000 daily municipal market transactions and the availability of this data to market participants is crucial to promoting the fair pricing of municipal securities transactions.
+The MSRB is the only comprehensive source of data on the approximately 35,000 daily municipal market transactions and the availability of this data to market participants is crucial to promoting the fair pricing of municipal securities transactions.
 All transaction data is provided to the Financial Industry Regulatory Authority and made available to the SEC and bank regulators and serves as a key resource for monitoring dealer activity in the municipal market.

 Short-Term Interest Rate Disclosures – A centralized, comprehensive source of current information for Auction Rate Securities (ARS) and Variable Rate Demand Obligations (VRDOs) is provided through the Short-term Obligation Rate Transparency (SHORT) System.
 Since 2009, the SHORT System has collected current interest rates and key descriptive data for ARS and VRDOs from dealers under MSRB Rule G-34(c).
 In May 2011, the SHORT System was expanded to add information about orders submitted to an ARS auction and additional key data for VRDOs as well as ARS program documents and VRDO liquidity facility documents.
 This collection of data and documents provides first-of-its-kind transparency to the municipal securities market and assists investors in making informed decisions about their investments.